UPDATE: Circumference of Silence, will be released on July 8, 2021 by Black Rose Writing. CLICK HERE to pre-order.

 She stands, sets the closed book on the bed.

 Before she leaves the bedroom, she stops to look at the photographs crowding the top of the chest of drawers.
 Most of them are of Julia and Steffi, Mali’s two daughters, in various stages of growing up.
-Then as mothers themselves, with their own young children.
-Behind the children’s photos, a faded wedding portrait of herself and Michael, their faces appearing so young and serious to her.
-On the opposite side, and resting against a framed, eight-by-ten formal sepia of her grandmother, is a loose snapshot, its wavy edges curling inwards.
+Then, as mothers themselves, with their own young children.
+Behind the children’s photos, a faded wedding portrait of herself and Michael, their faces so young and serious.
+On the opposite side, a loose snapshot, its wavy edges curling inwards, rests against a framed, formal sepia of her grandmother.
 Mali sits on a park bench, in this photo, and her mother stands behind her, leaning in, so that their faces appear stacked, one above the other.
-As she smooths out the picture, she tries to remember when and where it was taken.
-Then studies the two faces in the glossy print.
+As she smooths out the picture, trying to remember when and where it was taken, she studies the two faces in the glossy print.
 Apart from the color of their eyes, a similar grey-green, they never did look alike.
-She leans the picture back up against her grandmother’s and turns away.
+She leans the picture back up against the one of her grandmother, and turns away.

 Her cell phone rings, the sound muffled in the back pocket of her jeans.
 It’s Michael.

 “Do you want me to come into the city?”